 Basically Qualitative means that you will not get a temperature reading, but will be able to view thermal differences, while a quantitative thermal camera will give you accurate temperature readings.
 Most thermal imaging cameras are qualitative; meaning that they have the built in software to produce an accurate temperature reading.

-Determine the Type of Infrared Camera that best suits your application; qualitative or quantitative?
+Determine the Type of Infrared Camera that best suits your application; qualitative or qualitative?

 Portable, Fix Mounted, or Pan & Tilt Thermal Imaging Unit?